Merton Voluntary Service Council

 • Use the pre-application support: Contact Beverley Burton for free advice - MVSC wants to help you succeed

-• Consider partnerships: Partnership applications can access higher funding (£10,000 vs £4,000 for sole organizations)
+• Consider partnerships: Partnership applications can access higher funding (£10,000 vs £4,000 for sole organisations in East Merton Health & Wellbeing Fund)

-• Focus on east Merton: Multiple funds target eastern wards - emphasize work in this area if applicable
+• Focus on east Merton: Multiple funds target eastern wards - emphasise work in this area if applicable

-• Capacity building matters: Infrastructure development and organizational improvement are fundable through the Voluntary Sector Development Fund
+• Capacity building matters: Infrastructure development and organisational improvement are fundable through the Voluntary Sector Development Fund (up to £1,000)

 • Watch for rounds: Most funds operate on periodic rounds rather than rolling applications - monitor www.mvsc.co.uk/funding regularly

-• Geographic restriction: All funding is restricted to organizations working in or serving the London Borough of Merton
+• Geographic restriction: All funding is restricted to organisations working in or serving the London Borough of Merton

 🎯 You've done the research.
 Now write an application they can't refuse.